normanarnold492/notes/README.md

 Next, planning ahead is crucial for success.
 Break down your projects into smaller, manageable tasks and set deadlines for each one.
 Creating a plan will give you a clear vision of what needs to happen and when, so that nothing gets overlooked.
 It will also help to keep you on track and make sure that your project stays on schedule.
  - 来自NLP

+# 2024-03-09
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+In fewer words, this quote emphasizes that over-concern with efficiency early in the development process can lead to unnecessary complexity and bugs.
+It suggests focusing on writing clear, maintainable code first, and optimizing only when profiling and testing data indicate a need for improvement in specific areas.
+This principle encourages programmers to strike a balance between code readability and performance, keeping in mind that clarity enhances collaboration, reduces errors, and often leads to better overall system design.